-The Defence Motion challenges an amendment to Rule 72 of the Rules of Procedure and Evidence For the Special Court for Sierra Leone adopted by a plenary session of the judges of the Special Court for Sierra Leone in August 2003, which now requires that all preliminary motions "which raise a serious issue relating to jurisdiction shall be referred to the Appeals Chamber" (See Rule 72(E)).
-While there is merit to the arguments raised in the Defence Motion, the Prosecution does not believe that Rule 72, as amended, is ultra vires the Statute for the Special Court for Sierra Leone or either violates the International Covenant on Civil and Political Rights (ICCPR) or basic international human rights norms, as argued by the Defence.
+The Defence Motion joins and adopts the submission of the Norman Defence Motion that challenges an amendment to Rule 72 of the Rules of Procedure and Evidence for the Special Court for Sierra Leone adopted by a plenary session of the judges of the Special Court in August 2003, which now requires that all preliminary motions "which raise a serious issue relating to jurisdiction shall be referred to the Appeals Chamber" (See Rule 72(E)).
+While there is merit to the arguments raised in the Defence Motion, the Prosecution does not believe that Rule 72, as amended, is ultra vires the Statute for the Special Court for Sierra Leone or either violates the International Covenant on Civil and Political Rights (ICCPR) or basic international human rights norms.
 Furthermore, the Prosecution believes that it is within the basic and inherent authority of the judges to amend the Rules as has been done.
 The Prosecution does however maintain its position made at the plenary session that for policy reasons, issues of this magnitude should have the possibility of being decided by all eight judges of the Special Court.
-The Prosecution files this response to the Defence preliminary motion entitled "Motion - Denial of Appeal" (the "Defence Motion"), filed on behalf of Samuel Hinga Norman (the "Accused") on 2nd October 2003.1 In its Application, the Defence: